 How Do I Know If My Child Has a Sleep Disorder?

 If your child isn’t sleeping well, a sleep disorder could be the issue.
 Our sleep doctors at Koala® Center For Sleep & TMJ Disorders can help!
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.